JakisTam-maTsikaJ/highly-accurate-whisper/README.md

 <br>

 ### How to change the Whisper model?
-To change the Whisper model, update the appropriate value in the `config.env` file.
+To change the Whisper model, update the appropriate value in the `.env` file.
 <br>

 ### How to change the language?
 For better model accuracy, a single language is selected.
-If you want to change it, you can do so in the `config.env` file.
+If you want to change it, you can do so in the `.env` file.
 <br>

 ### Can I transcribe multi-channel audio?